Nellie Kim: Later life

 After her competitive career ended, Nellie Kim worked as a coach and a judge.
 She coached the South Korean, Italian and Belarus national teams.
 In 1984, Kim became an International Brevet Judge and judged numerous international competitions, including European Championships, World Championships and Olympic Games.
 On one occasion, her judging license was suspended by the FIG for a time, after the 1990 World Cup, due to allegations of cheating and fixing scores.
 After her suspension ended, she was judging again at the Barcelona Games.
 Since 1993, she has served as President of the Judging Committee in Artistic Gymnastics of the Republic of Belarus.

 Kim's first marriage was to fellow gymnast Vladimir Achasov, but the marriage did not last.
 She met her second husband, Soviet cyclist Valery Movchan, at the 1980 Olympics, in which he had also won a gold medal.
 Together they had a daughter (also named Nellie), born in the mid-1980s.

-In 1996, Kim was elected to the Women's Artistic Gymnastics Technical Committee of the International Gymnastics Federation (FIG), and moved to the United States soon afterwards.
-As of 2002, she was residing in Minnesota.
+In 1996, Kim was elected to the Women's Artistic Gymnastics Technical Committee of the International Gymnastics Federation (FIG), and moved to Saint Paul, Minnesota soon afterwards.

 In 1999, Kim was inducted into the International Gymnastics Hall of Fame.

 At the FIG Congress of 22 October 2004 in Antalya, Kim was elected President of the Women's Artistic Gymnastics Technical Committee.
 She helped draft the 2006 changes to the Code of Points, ending the use of the perfect 10 and introducing uncapped scoring for gymnasts.
 Some of the main causes for the changes were judging scandals at the 2004 Summer Olympics involving Alexei Nemov and other gymnasts.
 FIG officials, including Kim and Bruno Grandi, believed one of the ways to prevent such scandals in the future, and make clean execution and artistry the main priorities, was a radical overhaul of the old Code.

 The move was controversial among fans and athletes alike.
 Kim and other FIG officials pointed out that the changes were undertaken with the help and advice of FIG member federations and many judges, as had all previous codes.
 They also highlighted that the system would be tested on major international events before final adoption.

 In a 2005 interview, Kim said that unlike her WAG TC President predecessor, Jackie K. Fie, she did not receive any salary from the federation of the country, represented by her in the FIG. And that she works for the FIG on the basis of pure enthusiasm.

 In 2013, Kim was accused by Russian coaches of favoring American gymnasts, a view she vehemently refuted and criticized.

 Kim was the subject of a half-hour National Film Board of Canada documentary Nelli Kim, co-directed by Georges Dufaux and Pierre Bernier, which was filmed at the 1976 Summer Games and released in 1978.

 After the collapse of the Soviet Union, she took Belarusian citizenship.